-Suitable Models: iPad Air 3, iPad Pro, iPad (2017, 2018 & 2019 models) iPads for year 8 and year 9 at Brighton Secondary School need to be updatable to the latest operating system released by Apple.
-These are the current iPad models that work with all the apps required for school.
-Older iPad models are not able run all the apps that are used at school which will impact student participation in class activities.
-Please also note that the iPad mini is no longer suitable as it’s incompatible with software and online tests like NAPLAN.
+Suitable Models: iPad Air 3, iPad Pro, iPad (2017, 2018 & 2019 models) iPads for year 8 students at Brighton Secondary School need to be updated to the latest operating system released by Apple.
+These are the current iPad models that are compatible with the apps required for our school.
+Older iPad models are not able run these apps.
+Please note that the iPad mini is no longer suitable for use with our software and online tests like NAPLAN.

 There is no need for any 3G (cellular) service on the iPads, and WiFi only models are preferred.
 3G internet incurs an extra ongoing monthly cost and cannot be filtered by the school internet filtering system.
 3G is not required for school.